jimchen2/EECS-149-Final-Project/docs/Milestone1.md

 ### Samyak's role is
 - Aiding in mechanical robot assembly.
 - Implementing spatial localization and path finding (navigation) algorithm on robot.
-- Presentations, poster, and report (all members will make contributions to this, Samyak will bear more responsibility here to tailor to English-speaking community).
+- Presentations, poster, and report (all members will make contributions to this, Samyak will bear more responsibility here to tailor to English-speaking course community).

 ### Hanson's role is
 - Bought the robot car kit